CMU-MCDS-Capstone-LLM/LSP-Repograph/README.md

     We need to pass in repo env to jedi-language-server, and exclude the lsp-repograph env (exclusion is also need to avoid conflicts between repo env and lsp-repograph env, say when both uses numpy but in diff versions)

+    We need a way to modify the init params passed to jedi-language-server in multilspy

+    - [x] Create a custom jedi server by copying from the original jedi server's code

+    - [ ] Parametrize the custom jedi server with init param

+- [ ] Make the return value in simple-coding-tools typed.
+Define data classes repr the returned value

+  This significantly helps with providing better prompt to ai agent.

 - [ ] Integrate with SWE-Agent as a tool

 ## Overview